 Many people believe that a good command of the language is the only necessary requirement to pass an exam.
 Unfortunately, this is not always the case.
 Indeed, it’s important to become familiar with the structure of the exam too.

 In fact these types of exams have at least two characteristics that make the completion of exercises really challenging:

 – Time constraints

 When I had to take IELTS to enroll in an English university some years ago, I already had a bachelor degree in foreign languages and a reasonable knowledge of English.
 However, when I first tried to complete an example of an IELTS examination found on the web, I scored poorly.
-That happened because, although I had a linguistic preparation, I was unused both to completing tasks with little time at my disposal and to carrying out different tasks at the same time – i.e. during the listening test.
+That happened because, although I had a linguistic preparation, I wasn’t used both to completing tasks with little time at my disposal and to carrying out different tasks at the same time – i.e. during the listening test.

 I soon understood that if I wanted to pass the exam, I had to come up with a study plan.
-I had to increase my reading, and writing speed and I had to improve my concentration to complete tasks accurately.
+I had to increase my reading, and writing speed and I had to improve my concentration to complete tasks quickly and accurately.

 So, here is my advice for everyone who wants to take CILS, CELI, PLIDA or CIC: self-study on a specific book before trying to take the official exam.
-In case this is not enough, you can always follow a specific course later.
+In case this is not enough, you can always follow a specific course or lessons later.

 There are very few editorial options for CILS, CELI, PLIDA and CIC preparation and, for some reasons, the books found on U.S stores are generally much more expensive than those found on EU stores – if I were you, I’d either opt for used books or try to contact directly the publishing house.

 You can find some free examples of past year examinations on the website of the University of foreigners of Siena.

 You can buy one of the official books listed below, which offer some other examples of past year examinations with keys.